Namecheap vs GoDaddy: which one is better for you?

 No, Namecheap is not owned by GoDaddy.
 They are independent companies and direct competitors in the domain registration and web hosting industry.
 Each has its own corporate structure, pricing models, and customer base, with Namecheap focusing on affordability and privacy, while GoDaddy offers a broader range of services.

-Namecheap offers better response times and overall uptime compared to Domain.com.
-It also outshines Domain.com in pricing and customer support.
+Yes, Namecheap is better than Domain.com.
+It offers better response times and overall uptime, and outshines Domain.com in pricing and customer support.
 While Domain.com is ideal for beginners due to its simplicity and ease of use, Namecheap provides more advanced features for experienced users.

 Why is Namecheap so cheap?